keluliu/ECE311X_Project_1/README.md

 center_freq = 433.9e6  # Center frequency set to 433.9 MHz
 bandwidth = center_freq / 4  # Bandwidth calculated as a quarter of the center frequency
 fft_size = 1024  # Size of each FFT
-total_duration = 20  # Desired duration for data collection in seconds
+total_duration = 20  # Total duration for data collection in seconds
-chunk_size = 10_000  # Number of samples to collect in each chunk

-# Calculate total samples needed for the specified duration
 total_samples_needed = int(sample_rate * total_duration)  # Total samples for 20 seconds
-data_buffer = []

 # Create an instance of the Pluto SDR
 sdr = adi.Pluto("ip:192.168.2.1")